pfwd/wireless-logic-test/README.md

 ```

 # Scraping the website
-To scrap the website and build the database run the following.
+To scrape the website and build the database run the following.

 This will reset the database and reload the data from the scraped site.